facelessuser/coloraide/docs/src/markdown/harmonies.md

 ### Triadic

-Triadic draws an equilateral triangle between 3 colors.
+Triadic draws an equilateral triangle between 3 colors on the color wheel.
 For instance, the primary colors have triadic harmony.

 ![Harmony Triadic](images/harmony-triadic.png)